 When it comes to hiring first-time employees, most professional trainers don’t want to be the guinea pig, and that’s where student internships like the one that is part of Lamar Community College and Joe’s apprenticeship program come in to play.

-“We open doors for students who can’t get in with a trainer,” says J.J., who has placed students with trainers such as Bill Riddle and Tim McQuay.
-“They go through this program and get the basic skills required to succeed on their internship with a trainer.
+“We open doors for students who can’t get in with a trainer,” says J.J., who has placed students with trainers Bill Riddle and Tim McQuay.
+“They go through this program and get the basic skills required to succeed in their internship with a trainer.
 Most of them get hired during their internship.”

-Professional trainers, including AQHA Professional Horseman Al Dunning, all agree that an apprenticeship is the best way for an experience novice to learn how to train.
+Professional trainers, including AQHA Professional Horseman Al Dunning, all agree that an apprenticeship is the best way for an experienced novice to learn more about training.

 Once hired, most apprentices start at the bottom.
 They brush, lope and care for horses until they prove that they are capable of doing some training and learning while they train.